 Nibelungen

 These sagas describe the setting of the fourth Atlantean epoch and the rise of the new fifth epoch out of the previous.
-At the same time this is the development of the human intellect or self-consciousness that did not exist among the Atlanteans, who lived in a kind of clairvoyant condition.
+At the same time this is the story of the development of the human intellect or self-consciousness that did not exist among the Atlanteans, who lived in a different clairvoyant condition of consciousness.

 Aspects